Last Updated on January 19, 2020 by Christine Kaaloa

 Clearly, travelers were merely scraping the surface.
 So upon arrival into Kathmandu, I asked Ashish to take me on a momo hunt so I could experience these varieties for myself!

-Contents for 11 Best Momos in Kathmandu & Where to Find them
+Table of Contents: 11 Best Momos in Kathmandu & Where to Find them

 Things to Know About Momos in Kathmandu